corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/token-selection/using.md

       ```java
       // Assume there is an issuer who has created some coin states
       val bankX500 = MemberX500Name.parse(ISSUING_BANK_X500)
-      // Assume you are using a single notrary
+      // Assume you are using a single notary
       val notary = notaryLookup.notaryServices.single()

       // Create your selection criteria to select a minimum of 100 GBP worth of coins